 I expect they worked well as branding exercise because they’re what I most associate with BBC2 – the best channel of the five I had regular access to in the 90s.
 This is strange, because BBC2 at the time was a hodge-podge of comedy, gardening, mainly duff sports, sci-fi, documentaries, news and old films.
 How you create a brand identity out of that lot I don’t know, but I suppose the brief was to create something irreverent, intelligent and recognisably different.
 In that, I have no doubt that it succeeded.

 These particular idents – often back on television again during the afternoon on BBC2 – are so ingrained on me as I had dozens of video tapes in that decade with taped shows on.
 Red Dwarf, Newman and Baddiel in Pieces, The Smell of Reeves and Mortimer, This Life, Star Trek, repeats of Doctor Who – I probably still have them somewhere.
+Add in the first Channel 4 idents – and the myriad of associations I have with them, including many of the first televised breasts I ever saw – and you can see the impact Lambie-Nairn had on a generation of boob-tube watchers.

 Little moments of old television like this are so powerful because they operate on an almost subliminal level of consciousness when you’re watching them – they’re not supposed to be especially noticeable, but you probably watched hundreds of hours of them if you were watching TV in the 90s.